ZYDeng91/shrimp/README.md

 ## Why?

-Shrimp started as a weekend project, with the objective to create a bare-bones music player to suit my usecase (i.e. streams), while adhering to the KISS principle.
+Shrimp started as a weekend project, with the objective to create a bare-bones music player to suit my personal usecase (icecast stream), while adhering to the KISS principle.

 I wouldn't consider myself revinventing the wheel if most wheels are heavy and bloated.